Subscribe to updates

 Review of Premises Licence for Neyzen Restaurant

-Further concerns were raised by the Home Office regarding an outbuilding at the rear of the premises containing a mattress, bedding, and heating equipment, which was described as unsafe and exploitative accommodation.
-Additionally, unsecured electrical wiring presented public safety risks.
-A civil penalty of £80,000 was issued to HAS21 Ltd. for the illegal working, which remains unpaid.
+Further concerns were raised regarding an outbuilding at the rear of the premises containing a mattress, bedding, and heating equipment, which was identified as potentially unsafe and exploitative accommodation for one of the workers.
+This raised suspicions of labour exploitation and potential modern-day slavery.
+A civil penalty of £80,000 was issued to HAZ 21 Limited, the company associated with the premises, which remained unpaid.

 Attendees

-Profile image for Councillor Philippa Crowder
+Profile image for Philippa Crowder

-Councillor Philippa Crowder Havering Residents Association • Marshalls & Rise Park
+Philippa Crowder Havering Residents Association • Marshalls & Rise Park

 Profile image for Councillor Jane Keane